-Students interseted in pursuing a career in related fields working with children and families should consider this minor in Child Development.
+Students interested in pursuing a career in related fields working with children and families should consider this minor in Child Development.

 - Develop discipline-based written communication skills